friki-io/.github/profile/README.md

 ## Our Mission

-Make the world a brighter place by helping with tips and tools that can be used to reduce on-call rotation.
+Make the world a brighter place by providing tips and tools that can help reduce the number of alerts during on-call rotations.